RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Table: Buffer Instructions

-**Instruction** : The instruction’s dfmt and nfmt fields are used instead of the resource’s fields.
+**Instruction** : The instruction's dfmt and nfmt fields are used instead of the resource's fields.

 **Data format derived** : The data format is derived from the opcode and ignores the resource definition.
 For example, buffer\_load\_ubyte sets the data-format to 8 and number-format to uint.

-.. note:: The resource’s data format must not be INVALID; that format has special meaning (unbound resource), and for that case the data format is not replaced by the instruction’s implied data format.
+.. note:: The resource's data format must not be INVALID; that format has special meaning (unbound resource), and for that case the data format is not replaced by the instruction's implied data format.

 **DST\_SEL identity** : Depending on the number of components in the data-format, this is: X000, XY00, XYZ0, or XYZW.